Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Each year, the City receives requests for traffic control signage.
 The City investigates the area to determine if additional signage or enforcement is necessary.
 The City has found that "Children at Play" signs, "Stop" signs, and additional speed limit signs are generally ineffective in controlling speeders because the offenders often live in the immediate area.
 Although enforcement may be an immediate solution, the most effective overall method is for all drivers to take special care to observe posted speed limits, especially in the presence of children.
 To learn more, call the Engineering Division at 651-730-2734.

-Receive your brochure by e-mail.
+Receive your brochure by email.
 You will have all your Oakdale Recreation information instantly and immediately when you sign up for e-brochures.
 It's quick and easy to register.
-Submit your request via e-mail to email@example.com.
+Simply submit your request, via e-mail, to firstname.lastname@example.org.
 You will begin receiving your brochures with the next issue.

 The Eder School is operated by the Washington County Historical Society.
-For museum hours, historical information, or to schedule a off-hours tour, please visit http://www.wchsmn.org/eder-school-house/.
+For museum hours, historical information, or to schedule a off-hours tour, please visit the Eder School House website.